 We take the common name and SANs included in your CSR and add them to the Common Name / SANs field.
 The SANs can be domains ([yourdomain.com]) and wildcard domains (*.[yourdomain].com).

-Add, remove, and reorder SANs as needed so the certificate will secure the domains that you want.
+Add, remove, and reorder SANs as needed so the certificate will secure the domains you want.

 Base price includes one FQDN.
-Adding SANs to a GeoTrust Cloud DV certificate order may incur additional cost.
+Adding SANs to a GeoTrust Cloud DV certificate order may incur additional costs.